Community focus on making Charlotte

 Google Job Postings: Google Fiber Jobs

-We're committed to attracting the best talent to Charlotte.
 Improvements in Internet infrastructure will bring the best and brightest technical and creative talent to the city.
 Businesses will find that Gigabit Fiber will help attract highly skilled people in technical fields, making recruiting an even easier process.
+Even better, studies show MSAs with Gigabit Internet have 1.1 percent higher GDP.

 Kansas City issues a Digital Roadmap.
 Digital inclusion, Open government, Civic engagement, Industry support, Smart City.